mckennapsean/dissertation/content/02-background.md

   data visualization design decisions [@Munzner2009].
-Another goal of the model is to guide visualization designers to find appropriate validation depending on where they are in the model, and this validation guidance can provide warnings about potential errors which can cascade into downstream or deeper levels.
+Another goal of the model is to guide visualization designers to find appropriate validation depending on where they are in the model, and this validation guidance can provide warnings about potential errors that can cascade into downstream or deeper levels.
 ](figures/background/nested-model.pdf){#fig:nested-model width="80%"}